zachlatta/buccaneer/README.md

 # Buccaneer

-Buccaneer is a one-stop seedbox built with Docker.
+Buccaneer is a single-command seedbox built with Docker.

 ## License